How does the hybrid work?

 How many clinical experiences, lab experiences, and simulation experiences are there?

 During each course you will attend clinical experiences.
 Plan to be in clinical at least one day each week.
-This applies to both the hybrid and blended formats.
 There may be exceptions when you would have two clinical days in one week.
 The majority of our clinical experiences are 12 hours, with some exceptions.

 During both ASN 200 and ASN 210, you will have lab experiences.
 The lab experiences in ASN 210 will be in the first 2 weeks of the course.
 The program schedules lab experiences throughout the program if necessary for clinical make-up time.
 It may also do so if the faculty feel that it is necessary to assist the student with any needed competencies.

-- The program schedules the simulation in ASN 215, ASN 225, and ASN 235 to support the attainment of clinical competencies in these courses.
-The program may schedule simulation labs at other times as needed throughout the ASN program.
+The program schedules simulation in ASN 210, 215, 225, 230, 235 to support the attainment of clinical competencies in these courses.
+The program may schedule simulation labs at other times as needed throughout the ASN program

 Can I complete my clinical experiences close to where I live?

 The OTC ASN program is a pre-licensure program.
 This program is subject to the Minimum Standards of Approved Programs of Professional Nursing from the Missouri State Board of Nursing.
 Each clinical experience needs to meet certain requirements.
 The program schedules clinical experiences at hospitals based on availability and whether there is qualified clinical faculty to lead those experiences.